Origins of the Rural Environment Project

 What perspective do I have that adds any value to this discussion?
 Well, to put it in stereotypical terms I am a country bumpkin turned environmental law professor.
 I would wager there are not many others in my profession who would self-stereotype as such.
 Hillbilly, good old boy, yeoman—pick your pejorative term.
 The journey from where I was to where I am is an unlikely path, but one paved by parents who sacrificed to give me opportunities that they did not have.
 And by grandparents who, despite their conservative credentials, understood just how much our family and society at large relied on “the land.”
 Over the years I have come to understand and appreciate just how far conservative, evangelical, rural people have drifted from the conservation ethic that was once part of their DNA.
 The right-wing media and other vested interests have hijacked this ethic, leading to “conservation drift” on the right.
 Now the environment is something only “the other side” views as a priority.
 So I feel compelled to highlight the key components of rural American conservation drift.
 In the same way, I feel that many in my profession could benefit from perspectives on how to better communicate important environmental messages in the context of this drift.

 I grew up in rural south Alabama: in Grove Hill, Clarke County, Alabama.
 Clarke County is located in one of the poorest and most sparsely populated regions of the state.
-I grew up in a conservative, Southern Baptist home.
+I grew up in a conservative, evangelical home.
 Perhaps my rural credibility will be enhanced by owning up to religion and other aspects of rural life, such as—by way of a stark example—guns.
-In fact, my relationship to guns and religion is key to this story and foundational to my association with rural America—particularly since the biggest “elite” of all (in many rural people’s eyes), is former president Barack Obama, who once quipped that rural folks “cling to guns or religion.”
-My family accumulated guns like many of my Duke Law classmates’ families accumulated fine china—passed down from one generation to the next.
-It’s not that we were doomsday preppers, and we certainly weren’t attempting to raise a militia.
-My grandfather taught me and my brothers how to hunt.
-He and my father also taught us how to handle guns responsibly and to treat them with great respect—at a very early age.
-Growing up in a home like ours does not make one a gun-toting fanatic—you just wake up one day and there are 3 shotguns, 6 rifles, and 3 pistols tucked away in various closets around the house.
+In fact, my relationship to guns and religion is key to this story and foundational to my association with rural America—particularly since the biggest “elite” of all (in many rural people’s eyes), former president Barack Obama, once quipped that rural folks “cling to guns or religion.”
+My grandfather taught me and my brothers how to hunt, and we had many hunting implements in our house.
+Our grandfather and my father also taught us how to handle firearms responsibly and to treat them with great respect—at a very early age.
 And you knew not to go anywhere near them without permission—or else.
+Growing up in a home like ours does not make one a gun-toting fanatic.
+But it is a cultural attribute that is increasingly foreign to those who are not immersed in the culture.

 “This action eventually led to erosion which in turn contributed to both environmental and economic destruction of resources on our property.
 I remember thinking at the time: “Who is responsible for this?
 Surely this is not legal?”
 It was not until law school that I learned what my family’s option might have been had we sought recourse against our neighbor.
 Our only action would have been in tort law, by, for example, claiming in court that our neighbors’ actions had constituted a nuisance and that the neighbors had used their property in a way that interfered with the use and value of our property.
 The first problem with this recourse mechanism, aside from the fact that it is a difficult claim to prove, is that my family did not have any information that such a claim was possible.
 Second, though natural resources were abundant on our land, my family did not have the economic resources to bring such a claim.
 I learned that other states had regulatory regimes designed to prevent such actions by property owners.
 These regulations required that forested streamside buffer zones be left along streams, to prevent erosion, water eutrophication, impacts on fisheries due to increased stream temperature, and a number of other ills associated with cutting timber too close to watercourses.
 But my home state, Alabama, had no such regulations.
 Indeed, virtually every state in the southeastern United States maintains only voluntary best management practices.
 Though I grew up in an area that prides itself on strongly protecting private property rights, this experience made me reevaluate the role of government in balancing not only the interests of private property owners relative to each other, but also balancing the rights of private property owners with the public’s interest in a healthy environment.”